 - Set up an online community forum where your audience can discuss business trends, share ideas and experiences, and things like that.

-So, if you want to delight your audience and take your business to the next level, invest in a customer support funnel strategy today.
+So, if you want to delight your audience invest in a customer support funnel strategy today.
 Because happy customers are loyal customers!